-Rachel has a PhD in English from the University of Cambridge, reviews regularly for Stand and Wasafiri and also runs workshops and performs her poetry across the region.
+Rachel has a PhD in English from the University of Cambridge, and reviews regularly for journals and magazines including Stand and Wasafiri.
+Rachel is also the founder of Verse Matters, a feminist arts collective in Sheffield.